sohaspaces/Vulkan-for-dotnet/README.md

 Overview
 --------
 A Khronos Vulkan API wrapper for .NET 5.0+ environment, without any abstraction but with only just the Vulkan API itself.
+All of the managed abstractions are in the project VulkanManaged.
+More information is in (./VulkanManaged/README.md, here)

 Status
 ------